27 Signs You Have Dyspraxia, aka Developmental Coordination Disorder

 16. You’re Easily Distracted, Even When You Want To Focus

 As I mentioned, there’s significant overlap between ADHD and dyspraxia, which makes both difficult to diagnose.
 (Some people are diagnosed with both.)
-"My research has shown that most children with a motor impairment typically display problems in other areas,” Dewey says.
+"My research has shown that most children with a motor impairment typically display problems in other areas,” Dr. Dewey says.

 As with ADHD, dyspraxic individuals can find themselves daydreaming when they’re genuinely trying to concentrate — another reason my teachers weren’t my biggest fans — and background sounds can really throw them off.